namrataa28/Simon-game/README.md

 # Simon-game

 Project Name: Simon Game (Color Sequence Memory Game)<br> Description: Developed an interactive memory-based Simon Game using HTML, CSS, and JavaScript.
 The game generates a sequence of colors that the player must replicate in order.
-Features include:
+Features include:<br>
 1.Dynamic level progression as the player's memory sequence matches the game's.<br>
 2.High score tracking to encourage user engagement.<br>
 3.Smooth visual effects, including flashing color buttons for both system-generated and user-input sequences.<br>